JamesPeralta/Self-Driving-Car/Simulation/3D-Track-Simulation/README.md

 To change configurations go to Hierarchy/Insepector and you will see the configurable parameters for the GA.
 ---
 # Configurable GA parameters
+ - mutation rate: integer
+ - mutation radius: float (optimal at 0.5)
+ - population size: integer
+ - weights file: Needs to be a .txt file that is located in the \Assests\Scripts\NN-Weights folder